Microsoft/azure-docs.pt-pt/articles/active-directory/manage-apps/use-scim-to-provision-users-and-groups.md

 ---
-title: SCIM o provisionamento de usuário com o Azure Active Directory | Microsoft Docs
+title: SCIM user provisioning with Azure Active Directory | Microsoft Docs
-description: Aprenda a criar um ponto de extremidade do SCIM, integrar sua API do SCIM com Azure Active Directory e começar a automatizar os usuários e grupos do provisionamento em seus aplicativos.
+description: Learn to build a SCIM endpoint, integrate your SCIM API with Azure Active Directory, and start automating provisoning users and groups into your applications.
 services: active-directory
 documentationcenter: ''
 author: msmimart